PamalM/PYTHON-COVID-19-DATA-TRACKER/README.md

 # COVID-19-DATA-TRACKER

     Project Description:
-The goal of this project was to implement a live COVID-19 (2019 - CoronaVirus) statistics tracker.
+The goal of this project was to implement a COVID-19 (2019 - CoronaVirus) statistics tracker.
+This application allows users to fetch real-time statistics conerning the # confirmed, active, recovered and deaths for 6 individual countries.
+The user also has the ability to view statistics for the world as a whole.
+We have also chosen to show individual statistics for Canada's 13 provinces and territories.
+This application also allows for visual graph trends that showcase COVID-19 statistics over a few months time.

-**Output:**
+**Sample Output for Canada:**

 ![Project Sample:](doc/doc1.gif)

-    Project Description:
-The goal with this project was to implement a live COVID-19 (Coronavirus) statistics tracker.
-The user has the ability to view statistics for worldwide, and/or specific stats for a given country.
-Currently, the solution is only implemented for 6 selected countries, but more countries will be added in the near future, or as demand requires.

-This Python script allows users to display live up to date information right on their desktop.
-We utilized key concepts such as json parsing, the tkinter, and matplotlib libraries.
-We will allow the user to see information for today's date, and view a graphical depiction of the last month's COVID-19 trend.
-Displaying information is one aspect, but analyzing trends is another goal with this project.
-In addition, the applicaiton will have additional features such as: Live vaccine updates, news relating to COVID-19 worldwide, and relevant stock data for companies that are on the front-lines of fighting the virus.

-Currently we have a discord server setup for the team working on the project.
-All communication is conducted through that server.
-If you wish to participate in the development of this project, please get in contact with me to be added to the team.
-In your email, please include your full name, github username, and email/phone contact method for verifying your legitimacy.

-Thanks for visiting the repo, if you have any questions please feel free to contact me.
-Pamal13@Hotmail.com,

-Stay safe, and hopefully life as we know it, can return back to normal!
+    Key Concepts:
+This project focuses heavily on API fetching, to retrieve and update information.
+We have also chosen to store the data locally on the user's machine whilst they execute the application.
+In addition, we utilized the matplotlib library to visualize the data into a graph format.
+Then, the tkinter module was utilized to create the Graphical User Interface.